end2endzone/end2endzone-hugo/content/blog/2016-01-28-demystifying-rc-transmitter-mixing.md

 {{< postedit >}}
-  EDIT: To make all mixing pre-calculations easier, do not hesitate to use my [Mixing Calculator for R/C Transmitter](/rc-transmitter-mix-calculator/)&nbsp;(it's an Excel Sheet!)
+  EDIT: To make all mixing pre-calculations easier, do not hesitate to use my [Mixing Calculator for R/C Transmitter](/rc-transmitter-mix-calculator/) (it's an Excel Sheet!)
 {{< /postedit >}}

 I am really new to mixing.
 I have flown all my planes without ever used any mix.
 This is mostly because I have never had the need to use some (I've always been trying to make adjustment manually with the sticks to improve my skills).